csula/cs3220-summer-2017/SYLLABUS.md

 ## Course Overview

+### Objective

-- **Objective** Learning full-stack web programming in Java Servlet, JSP, HTML, CSS & JavaScript.
+Learning full-stack web programming in HTML, CSS, JavaScript & Java.

+### Expectation
-- **Expectation** Students are expected to have Java programming background.
-In addition, students are expected to devote a large amount of time learning how to implement algorithms learned in class.
+Students are expected to have strong Java programming background.
+In addition, students are expected to devote a large amount of time learning how to implement techniques learned in class.

 ## Logistics